trambarhq/relaks-wordpress-example/README.md

 The tree is then converted to a text string using React DOM Server's [renderToString()](https://reactjs.org/docs/react-dom-server.html#rendertostring).

-Our front-end is built with the help of [Relaks](https://github.com/trambarhq/relaks), a library that let us make asynchronous calls within a React component's render method.
+Our front-end is built with the help of [Relaks](https://github.com/trambarhq/relaks), a library that let us make asynchronous calls within a React component's render function.
 Data retrievals are done as part of the rendering cycle.
 This model makes SSR very straight forward.
-To render a page, we just call the render methods of all its components and wait for them to finish.
+To render a page, we just call the render functions of all its components and wait for them to finish.

 ### JSON data retrieval